Christmas Tree Farms in New Jersey Where You Can Cut Your Own

 Woodsedge Tree Farm – Belvidere

 Located in the scenic Skylands of Warren County, this small farm offers a nice selection of firs, spruces, and pines.
 The farm provides free tree drilling and baling.
-You can use the farm's saws, and employees will offer a hand if needed.
+You can use the farm's saws, and employees offer a hand, if needed.
 The farm sells its own honey and homemade beeswax soap, as well as products from its woodlot, including handmade wooden bowls, birdhouses, and ornaments.
-Refreshments provided.
-Visa, Mastercard, and American Express accepted.
-Open 9am – 4:30pm Friday–Sunday beginning the Friday after Thanksgiving.
+Refreshments are provided.

 Wyckoff's Tree Farm – Belvidere